UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Teleport/README.md

 1. Configure DNS, (If we can, since this is internal we will be port forwarding... so make sure the certificate matches the outer-router IP)
     * If this were an outward facing system, we would use lets-encrypt or some other CA service
 2. Install (Should already be done)
-3. Use the Private network method
+3. Use the Private network method.
-    * [Generate a certificate](https://goteleport.com/docs/management/admin/self-signed-certs/) (We can use self signed) For this we will use *openssl* to generate a self signed certificate and key pair.
+    * [Generate a certificate](https://goteleport.com/docs/management/admin/self-signed-certs/) (We can use self signed) For this we will use *openssl* to generate a self signed certificate and key pair. **If you would like to make te certificate trusted see [Linux Trusted Cert](#linux-trusted-cert-store)**
         ```
             # make a directory to store this info (Configure permissions correctly)
             sudo mkdir -p /var/lib/teleport-info